sjjsy/neronet/doc/user_guide.rst

 	- Your experiments should be runnable with a command of the form 'RUN_COMMAND_PREFIX MAIN_CODE_FILE PARAMETER_STRING' F.ex in the example above lang_exp2 must be runnable with the command 'python2 main2.py kh nyt data/2.txt 400'**

 - Additionally, if you want neronet to autoterminate an experiment or give you a warning under certain circumstances you can use the warning-attribute.
 Neronet supports warnings and autotermination based on a variable exceeding, falling below or reaching a predetermined value.
 The warning-attribute must be followed by a block containing the specifications of the warning conditions and actions to perform
 	- Start by giving a unique ID to your warning. f.ex in the example above 'lang_exp1' has two warnings set: 'error_rate_over_50' and 'error_rate_over_35'.
-Do not use the reserved words list of which can be found at the end of this section.
+Do not use the reserved words, list of which can be found at the end of this section.
 Then specify the following attributes on the following block.
 	- variablename: This is the name of the variable you want to monitor
 	- killvalue: This is the value to which you want neronet to compare the monitored variable
 	- comparator: Either 'gt' (greater that), 'lt' (less than), 'eq' (equal to), 'geq' (greater than or equal to) or 'leq' (less than or equal to).
 Use 'gt' if you want a warning when the value of the variable monitored exceeds killvalue, 'lt' if you want a warning when the variable falls below killvalue and 'eq' if you want a warning when the variable reaches killvalue.